edween69/dnd-dungeon-master/README.md

   - `Exit Game` → closes the game

 - **Character Select**
-  - Up to 4 character cards: Student, Rat, Professor, Attila
+  - 4 character cards: Student, Rat, Professor, Attila
   - Cards are centered in a row and smoothly animate:
-    - No selection → all in a row
+    - No selection = all in a row
-    - One selected → that card centers, others “dock” on the right
+    - One selected = that card centers, others “dock” on the right
   - Hovering a card shows a stats/info box
     - Student stats read from `dat/Character_Starting_Stats.csv`
-  - Only **Student** is selectable right now
+  - Only **Student** is selectable right now (for this milestone)
   - `Play Game` button:
     - Disabled when nothing is selected
     - When Student is selected:
-      - Creates `Student` and `Zombie_Standard`
+      - Creates `Student` and `Zombie_Standard` (only for this milestone)
       - Switches to gameplay/combat

 - **Gameplay (Combat UI)**